open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ### Span operations

-With the exception of the method to retrieve the `Span`'s `SpanContext` and recording status, none of the below may be called after the `Span` is finished.
+With the exception of the function to retrieve the `Span`'s `SpanContext` and recording status, none of the below may be called after the `Span` is finished.

 #### Get Context